hDoubleE/sample-problems/Homework Problems/Homework2.md

 maximum height you can drop an egg and not crack it?

 Return sum of the largest two numbers in a given array

+Return sum of the largest two numbers in a given array.
+10 homework extra points available

+Write a Program which checks if two Strings are Anagram or not?
+5 homework extra points available

+▪ Given a number (e.g.: 427) find the largest possible number from its digits (e.g.: 742) 5 homework extra points available

+▪ find repeated elements in an array [Glassdoor.com: Microsoft interview question] 5 homework extra points available

+▪ shuffle a string array [Glassdoor.com: Microsoft interview question] 5 homework extra points available

+▪ sort 2 different arrays, and save the result in the second array, if the first contains n elements, and the second contains m elements, and the second is allocated a length of m+n.
+[Glassdoor.com: Microsoft interview question]

+10 homework extra points available –
+do not use an extra array ... the second array should be sufficient i.e. your algorithm should use O(1) extra space .